RickyCoDev/Html_Table_Editor/README.md

 # Html Table Editor

-This program is still in development, so expect to find issues and bugs!
+This program is early development, so expect to find lots of issues and bugs!

+You also may expect that some functionalities are missing.

+Make sure to check the fetures list to see the actual status of the development.

 # Features
 - [ ] Read Html tables from a text/html file